dfdx/Spark.jl/README.md

 The package is tested against Julia `0.5`, `0.6` and Java 6 and 7.
 It's also been tested on Amazon EMR and Azure HDInsight.
 While large cluster modes have been primarily tested on Linux, OS X and Windows do work for local development.
 See the [roadmap][roadmap-url] for current status.

 Contributions are very welcome, as are feature requests and suggestions.
 Please open an [issue][issues-url] if you encounter any problems.

+## Trademarks

+Apache®, [Apache Spark and Spark](http://spark.apache.org) are registered trademarks, or trademarks of the [Apache Software Foundation](http://www.apache.org/) in the United States and/or other countries.

 [docs-latest-img]: https://img.shields.io/badge/docs-latest-blue.svg
 [docs-latest-url]: http://dfdx.github.io/Spark.jl/